rizac/eGSIM/README.md

 pip install --upgrade pip setuptools
 ```

-Install OpenQuake (recommended way.
-If this does not work, you can skip this
+Upgrade OpenQuake (optional). **Disclaimer: please note that newer OpenQuake versions are
+not always backward compatible**:
+if you want only to upgrade other packages - e.g. django or
-and go to the next step, which installs the last supported OpenQuake version,
+pandas - **you can skip this step and go to the next one**,
+which installs the last tested OpenQuake version in setup.py.
-see `setup.py`):
+Also note that `pip install openquake==[version]`
+works but is not the recommended way.

 ```console
 pip install -r "https://raw.githubusercontent.com/gem/oq-engine/master/requirements-py311-macos_x86_64.txt"